 To compare our results to TF18, we report the median and the 68% credible interval of TF18 in Table 1.
-We also show the posterior distributions in the right panel of Figure 6.
-The heating efficiency increases until a maximum is reached at $T{eq0}$ , beyond which the efficiency decreases.
-Our result regarding the maximum heating efficiency agrees well within 1 $\sigma$ with TF18, where we determine $\epsilon{max} \sim 2.50\%$ , compared to $\sim 2.37\%$ .
-In our model, the peak occurs at $\sim 1860$ K, while TF18 estimate the transition at $\sim 1566$ K. This discrepancy can be attributed either to differences in the statistical framework or in the interior structure model.
+We also show the posterior distributions in the right panel of Fig. 6.
+The heating efficiency increases until a maximum is reached at T{eq0} , beyond which the efficiency decreases.
+Our result regarding the maximum heating efficiency agrees well within 1σ with TF18, where we determine $\epsilon{max} \sim 2.50\%$, compared to $\sim 2.37\%$.
+In our model, the peak occurs at ~ 1860 K, while TF18 estimate the transition at ~ 1566 K. This discrepancy can be attributed either to differences in the statistical framework or in the interior structure model.
 We will address both next.

-While TF18 used a non-parametric Gaussian Process (GP) approach to model the HEET distribution, they found consistent results with the Gaussian function.
-In our study, instead of modeling the HEET distribution with a non-parametric GP model, we use a flexible $4^{th}$ degree polynomial that we stress is very fast to compute and find consistent results with the Gaussian function.
-To test whether this discrepancy could be due to the
+While TF18 used a nonparametric Gaussian Process (GP) approach to model the HEET distribution, they found consistent results with the Gaussian function.
+In our study, instead of modeling the HEET distribution with a nonparametric GP model, we use a flexible 4th degree polynomial that we stress is very fast to compute8 and find consistent results with the Gaussian function.
+To test whether this discrepancy could be due to the statistical framework, we ran our statistical model using the individual distributions inferred by the analysis of TF18, which were shared with us.
+We note that using their data, there is no need to reweight the distributions.
+See Sect.
+6.3.2 for a detailed explanation.
+We confirm we were able to recover their posterior distribution using both a Gaussian function and a 4th degree polynomial.
+There is a very good agreement at the 1σ level, except for $T{eq} < 1000$ K where the results are slightly different.
+The amplitudes are in agreement at the 1σ level even though we find tighter credible intervals at the 1σ level but very good https://tinyurl.com/bloated-hjs-results

-&lt;sup>4 https://tinyurl.com/bloated-hjs-results

-&lt;sup>5 https://tinyurl.com/bloated-hjs-results

-&lt;sup>6 It takes around 5 minutes on a modern laptop to evaluate the upper model for K = 1, i.e. without accounting for uncertainties on the x-axis.
+8 It takes around 5 min on a modern laptop to evaluate the upper model for K = 1, that is, without accounting for uncertainties on the x-axis.
 For K = 2000, it takes around 2 CPU hours on a server using 20 cores.

 Fig. 6.
-(Left): Heating efficiency - equilibrium temperature (HEET) posterior distribution under the linear-uniform prior using a Gaussian function and a $4^{th}$ degree polynomial.
-(Right): the Gaussian function shown on the left side in comparison to the HEET posterior distribution inferred by TF18.
+Left: heating efficiency-equilibrium temperature (HEET) posterior distribution under the linear-uniform prior using a Gaussian function and a 4th degree polynomial.
+Right: the Gaussian function shown on the left side in comparison to the HEET posterior distribution inferred by TF18.
 The shaded region show the 68% credible interval.
 There is a good agreement between the Gaussian and poly models, which shows that indeed the HEET distribution follows a Gaussian function.
 Our results are in agreement with the findings of TF18 although the peak in our models is shifted to higher equilibrium temperatures.